philgyford/django-spectator/README.rst

 A Creator has a name and a ``kind``, of either "individual" (e.g. "Anthony Sher") or "group" (e.g. "Royal Shakespeare Company").

-A Creator is associated with books, movies, concerts, etc. through roles, which include an optional ``role_name`` such as "Author", "Illustrator", "Director", "Playwright", "Company", etc. The roles can be given an order so that the creators of a thing will be listed in the appropriate order (such as the
+A Creator is associated with books, movies, events, etc. through roles, which include an optional ``role_name`` such as "Author", "Illustrator", "Director", "Playwright", "Company", etc. The roles can be given an order so that the creators of a thing will be listed in the appropriate order (such as the